jimm/patchmaster/site/components.md

 An intstrument represents either a MIDI input to a synth, drum machine, or other device or a MIDI output from a controller.
-Each instrument needs a symbol (a usually short name starting with ":"), specifies which UNIMidi port number it uses, and has a name.
+Each instrument needs a symbol (a usually short name starting with ":"), specifies which Portmidi port number it uses, and has a name.

 Input instrument symbols must be unique, as must output instruments.
 The